-We’ve all heard it countless times: Certain bird species mate for life, including geese, swans, cranes and eagles.
+We’ve all heard it countless times: Certain species of birds mate for life, including geese, swans, cranes, and eagles.
 It’s a true statement, for the most part, but it’s only part of the story.
 Lots of monogamous bird species cheat, and some “divorce”—but at rates much lower than humans.

 About 90 percent of bird species are monogamous, which means a male and a female form a pair bond.
 But monogamy isn’t the same as mating for life.
 A pair bond may last for just one nesting, such as with house wrens; one breeding season, common with most songbird species; several seasons, or life.